Public Eye (TV series): Guest stars

+Public Eye featured a number of notable contemporary and future established actors in guest appearances, including Peter Sallis, David Suchet, Carole Ann Ford, Stephanie Beacham, Stephanie Bidmead, Alun Armstrong, Michael Gambon, Paul Rogers, Lesley-Anne Down, Susan Penhaligon, Julian Holloway, Brian Blessed, Terence Rigby, Stephanie Turner and Lynn Farleigh.

 Episodes produced by ABC Television 1965–1968

 The first episode of the series was broadcast (in black and white) in January 1965 and was set in London, although very little (if any) location work was actually performed and the episodes were mostly confined to the TV studio.
 Of the 41 episodes produced by ABC, only five are currently known to exist in television-broadcastable format—the rest being victims of the common television company policy of wiping.
 However, two episodes from the first series remain.

 In "Nobody Kills Santa Claus", the second episode of the first series (transmitted 30 January 1965), Marker plays comparatively little part in the plot.
 The episode does establish key aspects of Marker's character: his modest lifestyle arising from his modest fees for his work—the oft-quoted "six guineas a day plus expenses" (which became £6.30 a day in the later Thames-produced episodes, once Britain converted to decimal currency)—his shabby office, and the fact that he is often compelled to take on almost any offer of work just to earn his living.
 The plot concerns Marker being hired to protect a rather unlikeable businessman, Garston, who is receiving death threats.
 In keeping with the series' ethos of downplaying physical violence, Marker insists on being employed as a chauffeur rather than a bodyguard.
 He ends up taking a physical beating for his unlikeable client—a beating that is mostly off-screen and one that the viewer only sees the results of.
 The episode ends with Marker refusing an offer of permanent employment by Garston and returning to his freelance ways.